Showing posts with label Eastman Kodak Company. Show all posts

 The great Eastman Kodak Company was an early pioneer in the technology and science behind digital imaging.
 Kodak scientists and mathematicians developed many of the early patents pertaining to digital imaging chips, data processing, and color management.
 The Department of Defense funded some of this early work.
 The popular press and photo "experts" in internet fantasy-land love to curse at Kodak and say how it totally missed the digital revolution.
 As usual, most of them have an agenda and the story is more complicated.

 Kodak's managers, scientists, and engineers were fully aware of how digital imaging would eventually destroy their immense profit machine.
 Kodak made money from film production and selling supplies to photo-finishing companies around the world.
 These were high-margin disposable supplies that needed constant replenishing.
 Digital was totally different.
 It was based on the manufacture of cameras and peripherals (memory cards and software), a different economic model from Kodak's.
+Once the hardware had been purchased, there were minimal continuing expenses, unlike photofinishing.

 Three Photo CDs from 1995.
 Note the handy index sheets.